jantonioavalos/jantonioavalos/src/content/posts/portfolio-video-center.md

 - Re-build the platform using our new development stack based on React.
 - Changes in our video technology framework were out of discussion.
 - We should offer something visually similar to the _"YouTube experience"_.
-- Features around personalization were out of the scope.
+- Features related to personalization were out of the scope.
 - 4 sprints (2 months) to release.
-Besides the team would work on 2 or more projects at the same time.
+Besides the team was working on 2 or more projects at the same time.

 ---